Dhameliyachintan/Recipe_Managemen_Project/README.md

 npm install -g json-server

 # Tech Stack:
-Frontend: React.js for building reusable components and managing state.
+Frontend: React.js is used to build reusable components and manage the state.
 Styling: Tailwind CSS for utility-first styling, enabling rapid design iterations.
 Backend: JSON Server for serving a mock REST API, making it easy to handle requests and data.